This week, I’m taking a look at business emails.

 Hopefully, your email account provider has also given you direct access to where your email is located on the server.
 It’s worthwhile logging in once in a while jsut to check that you aren’t missing any messages as sometimes devices don’t show all of your messages.

 I find the best solution is to have my email accounts split down to various folders.
 I have one for enquiries and then one for each client (as I’m working with them) and other for work completed in a given year.
 Email account search facilities are very good and can usually find the email your looking for if you type in the name of the person or even a keyword or two from the email content.

 This also means the email is stored on your desktop/laptop (which off course you back up) so securing your emails.

-Email is an often overlooked part of the way we do business, but is a critical part in how we are perceived by clients.
+Email is an often overlooked part of the way we do business but is a critical part of how we are perceived by clients.
 Get it right – go and have a look at what you are sending to your clients now!

 Well, that’s it until next week.

 If you have anything you’d like me to explain in a blog, drop me an email.